crazyuploader/TIL/vscode/install-vs-code-on-a-linux-server.md

 ### Step 1

-Firstly, we have to install `code-server`, we can use their automated script to do, run -
+Firstly, we have to install `code-server`, we can use their automated script to do that, run -

 ```bash
 curl -fsSL https://code-server.dev/install.sh | sh
 ```

-**Note:** We can also add `code-server` to systemctl by running `sudo systemctl enable --now code-server@$USER`
+**Note:** We can also add `code-server` to systemctl by running `sudo systemctl enable --now code-server@$USER` to automatically run at boot.

 ### Step 2